lMercyl/notebook-for-languages-react-typescript-app/README.md

 This project is created in several places for learning English

-Stack: React, TypeScript, Redux-Toolkit, SCSS, Bootstrap, axios
+Stack: React, TypeScript, Redux-Toolkit, Redux-Thunk, SCSS, Bootstrap, axios